Andrettin/Wyrmsun/readme.txt

 - 1.0.2
 -----------------------------------------------------------------------

+* Buildings
+- Added Teuton Watch Tower and Guard Tower (graphics by Jinn).
+- Added Teuton Town Hall (graphics by Jinn).

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.
-- Added Celt, Greek and Latin NPC civilizations (they are essentially identical with the Germanic civilization, but them being a different culture affects events and features in Grand Strategy mode).
+- Added Celt, Goth, Greek, Latin and Norse NPC civilizations (they are essentially identical with the Germanic/Teuton civilization, but them being a different culture affects events and features in Grand Strategy mode).
+- Added Teuton civilization (the Germanic civilization can transform into it), representing West Germanic peoples.

 * Grand Strategy Mode
 - Added transitions for the conifer forest tiles (graphics by Jinn).